 As ThinkZero spreads are tighter than standard, commission-free spreads, customers pay a flat rate commission fee for each side of the trade.

-Commissions with ThinkMarkets are:
+Commissions on FX and Metals with ThinkMarkets accounts are:

 Forex traders following Sharia law can sign up to ThinkMarkets Islamic Account.
 Islamic trading accounts do not pay and receive swap rates derived from interest rates and instead pay a flat rate fee for open positions.
 In place of swaps (also called overnight fees or rolling fees), ThinkMarkets charges a flat rate weekly administrative fee for positions held 7 days or longer.
 Islamic account holders trading major forex pairs incur $5 financing fees, while a $10 fee is charged when trading minor forex pair.

 If you are registered with ThinkMarkets in the UK or Europe, then you may be eligible for a Professional account.
 This account is for professional traders only.
 If you qualify as an elective professional trader then you gain the following benefits:

 Although professional traders gain access to significantly higher leverage, professional traders will lose the following benefits retails traders have: